VFI

 Around the world

 The VfI approach is used worldwide to evaluate complex policies and programs, ranging from one-off assessments to organisation-wide evaluation systems and performance frameworks.
-Government agencies, consulting firms, NGOs, bilateral and multilateral organisations have used the approach.
-For examples of VfI in action, see our resources page.
+Government agencies, consulting firms, NGOs, bilateral and multilateral organisations use the approach.
+For examples, see the VfI resources page.

 VfI training

 VfI is taught globally through evaluation associations and in the online Master of Evaluation program at the University of Melbourne.
-Private workshops are available and can be customised to fit your needs, with durations ranging from 3 hours to 2 days.
-To inquire about training and mentoring opportunities, please contact Julian.
+It’s included in whole-of-government evaluation training in the UK.
+Private workshops are available and can be customised to organisational needs.
+To inquire about training and mentoring opportunities, contact Julian